08:00 am BCP Holy Communion Service in Church communion offered in one kind but also simultaneously

-Pastoral Offices at All Saints’ Church Staplehurst
+Services at All Saints’ Church Staplehurst

 We can play the organ or/and use the CD Sound system and are able to let a soloist sing during the service.
 We are not yet able to sing all together.

 All Saints Church is your Parish Church regardless of your beliefs.
 You actually have a legal right to use the church.
-Please do look at our website for more information.
 The only thing to bear in mind is that the Church of England has its own legal framework, like for example the Churchyard Regulations that differ from what is permitted in cemeteries.
 Its most current version is the Canterbury Churchyard regulations 2015, which you can find on the internet.

 Please have a look at fees on our Downloads page.
 There are no statutory fees for baptisms apart from the certificate, which is not obligatory to have.

 If you have any questions, please either ring me on 01580891258 or e-mail me on allsaintsstaplehurst.enterprise.net